UM-Bridge/umbridge/joss/paper.md

 # Summary

 UM-Bridge (the uncertainty quantification (UQ) and Modeling Bridge) provides a unified interface for numerical models that is accessible from any programming language or framework.
-It is primarily intended for coupling advanced models (e.g. simulations of complex physical processes) to advanced statistical or optimization methods for uncertainty quantification.
+It is primarily intended for coupling advanced models (e.g. simulations of complex physical processes) to advanced statistical or optimization methods for UQ without requiring the model and UQ algorithms to share a common computational environment.

-In many statistical / uncertainty quantification or optimization methods, the model only appears as a function $f: \mathbb{R}^{n} \mapsto \mathbb{R}^{m}$ mapping vectors onto vectors with some of the following: (i) model evaluation $y = f(x)$, (ii) gradient evaluation, (iii) Jacobian action, and/or (iv) Hessian action.
-The UQ algorithms rarely require detailed knowledge of $f$ other than these abstracted functions and, thus, $f$ is referred to as a "black-box" model.
-Mathematically, this makes UQ algorithms apply to a wide range of applications.
-In practice, however, software limitations prevent general UQ algorithms to be used by model developers.
+Many uncertainty quantification and optimization methods treat a model as an abstract function $f: \mathbb{R}^{n} \mapsto \mathbb{R}^{m}$ and only interact with the model through some of the following operations: (i) model evaluation $y = f(x)$, (ii) gradient evaluation, (iii) Jacobian action, and/or (iv) Hessian action.
+The UQ algorithms rarely require detailed knowledge of $f$ other than these abstracted functions.
+In theory, this abstraction allows the same implementation of a UQ algorithm to be easily applied on a wide range of application problems.
+In practice however, the challenge of building and using UQ software and models in the same environment can limit, or even prevent entirely, the use of UQ by model developers.
+This issue is exacerbated by the distributed or heterogeneous computing environments used required by many advanced simulation codes; ensuring both UQ and simulation codes are built and interoperable in such an environment is a significant barrier.

 # Statement of need

-UM-Bridge implements a software interface that mirrors the mathematical "interface" between models an UQ algorithms.
+UM-Bridge implements a software interface that mirrors the mathematical "interface" between models and UQ algorithms.
 Many UQ algorithms use a "black-box" model $f$, often a physics-based system of equations or a statistical model.
-Examples include Markov chain Monte Carlo methods [@MHMCMC; @ParallelMLMCMC], polynomial chaos [@PCE], stochastic collocation [@Marzouk_StochasticCollocation], optimal transport [@SamplingTransportMaps], maximum likelihood estimation, and many more.
+Examples include Markov chain Monte Carlo methods [@MHMCMC; @ParallelMLMCMC], polynomial chaos [@PCE], stochastic collocation [@Marzouk_StochasticCollocation], optimal transport [@SamplingTransportMaps], and maximum likelihood estimation.
 UQ algorithms and models are often developed separately.
 Each implementation is typically done by experts in different fields that do not necessarily design compatible software.
 Implementing interfaces between these code bases is time consuming, tedious, and sometimes requires completely re-implementing either the UQ algorithm or the model.
 UM-Bridge addresses this challenge by providing a software framework that allows any model to be practically treated like a black-box.

 ![UM-Bridge architecture.](umbridge-architecture.png){ width=80% }

-At its core, UM-Bridge consists of an HTTP protocol closely mimicking the mathematical interface, as well as helper libraries for (currently) C++ and Python for convenience.
-This approach implies a number of benefits:
+At its core, UM-Bridge consists of an HTTP protocol closely mimicking the mathematical interface, as well as helper libraries for (currently) C++ and Python.
+This approach has a number of benefits:

 - Codes can be coupled across programming languages,
 - Separation of concerns between developers is achieved since proficiency in only one side is needed to implement the interface,